 A permit expires if work on the project has not begun within 6 months after issuance of the permit or the work on the project is suspended or abandoned for a period of 6 months after the permit is issued.

-The 2009 edition of the Virginia Uniform Statewide Building Code (VUSBC)
+The 2009 and 2012 edition of the Virginia Uniform Statewide Building Code (VUSBC)

 Inspections are required to ensure the work has been done in accordance with the building code.